Frequently Asked Questions

 Q: Is Project HOPE a 501(c) 3 organization?

-A: Project HOPE — The People to People Health Foundation is recognized as tax-exempt under section 501(c)(3) of the US Internal Revenue Code.
-100% of your gift is tax-deductible to the full extent of the law.
+A: Project HOPE — The People-to-People Health Foundation — is recognized as tax-exempt under section 501(c)(3) of the US Internal Revenue Code, and 100% of your gift is tax-deductible to the full extent of the law.
 Our Federal Tax ID number or Employer Identification Number (EIN) is 53-0242962.

-Q: Are Gifts-in-Kind considered as revenue?
+Q: Are in-kind donations considered as revenue?